MCP Authentication#

 Revoking access#

 Revoking access is not yet exposed directly in the MCP server.
-To disconnect a client, clear the saved MCP configuration in your AI assistant.
+To disconnect an interactive client, clear the saved MCP configuration in your AI assistant.
+For M2M credentials, contact us to rotate or retire the CLIENT_ID/CLIENT_SECRET.
 If you need a Cognito session invalidated, contact us — we’ll revoke the refresh token on the server side.

 When OAuth fails#